spike-rabbit/element/docs/components/layout-navigation/main-detail-container.md

 ### Bulk actions

-When multiple items can be selected, the detail view will display an [*Empty State*](../status-notifications/empty-state.md) guiding users to either perform an action or clear the selection.
+When multiple items can be selected, the detail view will display an [empty state](../status-notifications/empty-state.md) guiding users to either perform an action or clear the selection.

 ![Main-detail bulk actions](images/main-detail-bulk-action.png)